-If yours was built with trailering options, as many are, it's ready for heavier trailers.
-But trailering is different than just driving your vehicle by itself.
-Trailering means changes in handling, durability and fuel economy.
+Trailering is different than just driving your vehicle by itself.
+Trailering means changes in acceleration, braking, handling, durability and fuel economy.
 Successful, safe trailering takes correct equipment, and it has to be used properly.

 That's the reason for this part.
 In it are many time-tested, important trailering tips and safety rules.
 Many of these are important for your safety and that of your passengers.
 So please read this section carefully before you pull a trailer.